If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 The small Egyptian lighthouse overlooks the entrance to the old port, making the whole area one of the most beautiful places in the old town.

-Walking all the way to the lighthouse is definitely one of the must things to do in Rethymnon’s harbor.
+Walking all the way to the lighthouse is definitely one of the must-do things in Rethymnon’s harbor.

 The Egyptian Lighthouse